ME 370 System Dynamics and Control

 2. Have the SMU Computer Resource Center print it as a course note pack.

-In either case, you are required to have a binder (or equivalent) with Dynamic Systems Chapter 05 lti ready to show by our second class to avoid a 10% deduction on your first quiz grade.
+In either case, you are required to have a binder (or equivalent) with Dynamic Systems Chapter 05 lti ready to show by our second class to avoid a 10% deduction on your first assignment grade.
 (Or you can show me those lectures on your note-taking tablet, if that’s your preferred method.)

 The first is the Dynamic Systems playlist.